 C3.
 3x10/side x Deadbug

 Consistency is key.
 You need to stick to one plan, be confident in your approach and show up.
 Sometimes it can take four weeks before you notice positive changes in your body.
 You have to trust the process and celebrate the small wins in the journey, like getting to the gym 3 to 4 times a week for a month.
-I have all my online clients track their workouts each week to ensure accountability and consistency.
+I have all my online clients track their workouts to ensure accountability and consistency.
 Visualize your end goal, the person you want to be and how you want to feel.
 Use this as motivation to follow through and be successful.
 Anyone who has made a permanent body transformation has made this a lifestyle.

 3. You Don’t Have to Kill Yourself